 Rajamandala hydroelectric power plant (HEPP) is using the available head from Saguling HEPP (4 x 175 MW) before the water reaches Cirata Dam, West Jawa.
 This means, the power plant can generate additional electricity from the existing cascading system without adding pollution to the environment.
 This plant has a capacity of 47 MW and has an operating pattern which follows the operation pattern of the Saguling HEPP.
 This project is owned by PT Rajamandala Electric Power.
 Last year, this plant began to operate commercially.
-The electricity produced is sold to PT.
+The electricity produced

+2MEMR Focus Group Discussions with various stakeholders for the purposes of updating the Technology Catalogue in 2023 is sold to PT.
 PLN (Persero) under PPA (Power Purchase Agreement) at 8.6616 US cents/kWh through 8 km of 150 KV grid connected to existing Cianjur - Cigareleng transmission line for 30 years for 30 years.
 PLTA Rajamandala utilizes the Citarum River current and uses the Francis Vertical Kaplan turbine.
 The water discharge is 168 cubic meters (m3) with a gross head of 34 meters.
 PLTA Rajamandala will produce 181 GWh of electricity per year with a capacity factor of 44%.
 The investment cost of PLTA Rajamandala reaches US \$ 150 million.
 The project offers 1,200 job opportunities for local workers.